nixworks/public/news/2004/12/1/rwandan-troops-are-spotted-by-un-personnel-in-eastern-congo-where-congolese-officials-say-the-troops-are-attacking-and-burning-villages-the.md

 ### [2004-12-1](/news/2004/12/1/index.md)

 # Rwandan troops are spotted by UN personnel in eastern Congo where Congolese officials say the troops are attacking and burning villages.
-The last invasion started the Congo Civil War, which resulted in the deaths of {{Nowrap|3-4 million}} people.
+The last invasion started the Congo Civil War, which resulted in the deaths of 3-4 million people.